huangc28/handsup-docker-example/readme.md

 ## SSL certificate

-Create a local SSL certificate using [mkcert](https://github.com/FiloSottile/mkcert). you will get two files
+Generate a local SSL certificate using [mkcert](https://github.com/FiloSottile/mkcert). you will get two files

   - `{{ YOUR_DOMAIN }}.key.pem`
   - `{{ YOUR_DOMAIN }}.pem`